RTL Changes Lives

 Maniscalco commends Pennett for Parker’s success.
 "She goes beyond her duty and has assiduously made sure that she blows up the text books to help Joel," Maniscalco said.

 Parker recently took a test in his Massage Therapy course and scored in the high 80s.
 "He is very pleased with, and grateful for, the tutoring provided by this program," Pennett added.

-Roberta Pennett, Joe Maniscalco, and the Community Education RTL staff: Lesley Goldberg, RTL program coordinator, and Laurice Hoffman, Volunteer Services coordinator, are all rooting for Joel Parker who exemplifies how the program can impact a person’s life in the most profound way.
+Roberta Pennett, Joe Maniscalco, and the Community Education RTL staff: JoAnn Fletcher, RTL program coordinator, and Laurice Hoffman, Volunteer Services coordinator, are all rooting for Joel Parker who exemplifies how the program can impact a person’s life in the most profound way.
 The RTL and Community Education staff will make sure Joel Parker achieves his goals!